accidentannie/accidentannie.github.io/_posts/2017-09-25-NFL-Players-Should-Go-On-Strike.md

 _"American citizens are being oppressed.
 American citizens' rights are being violated."_

 How people are treated is based in reality and is not escapable nor should be acceptable.
 When you choose to ignore your fellow countrymen, it doesn't affect a few, it affects all of us as a nation.
 How we treat our citizens in our own country is parallel to how we operate as a country.
 Our dysfunctions as a country (no matter how important or unimportant), weakens our input as American on a global stage.
-Our dismissiveness to the plight of our own people lowers our status to other nations, disrupts our economy, halts infrastructure changes, and causes educational setbacks for our children.
+Our permissiveness to the plight of our own people lowers our status to other nations, disrupts our economy, halts infrastructure changes, and causes educational setbacks for our children.

 In-fighting within our nation only proves how weak we are as a nation.
 We are not the most powerful country in the world if we tread on our most oppressed patriots.